 Related Post: I Thought I Could Sing Until I Recorded Myself

 Scratch vocals come in handy in voice acting when editors need to get a feel for how long a phrase will be, someone is auditing to see if their voice is a good fit for a project, or an actor is trying to decide the best emotional inflection to add to their phrases.

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.